 iPad

 As part of the Digital Flagship initiative, undergraduate students who began at Ohio State between fall 2018 and spring 2022 were issued an iPad, smart keyboard, Apple Pencil, and case.
 Many students in higher-level courses may use their iPads in class and to complete assignments, while students who enrolled after spring 2022 may be using other devices.
+OTDI does recommend that students bring a portable device with a touchscreen and stylus, but it is not a requirement.
+Students with financial needs can request to loan a device for the semester through the Student Technology Loan Program.

-Learn more about the Digital Flagship initiative and approaches to approaches to integrating technology in your course.
+Learn more about approaches to integrating technology in your course.

 Keynote